pblabs/zen/README.md

 Keep classes and functions as small as possible, break it into multiple "modules"... it is usually easier to understand what is going on.

-_zen-http_ is _Zen_ for triadic handlers.
+_zen-http_ is a special flavour of _Zen_ for triadic handlers.
 It includes proper HTTP result and error handlers and default 404 response.
-Connect and Stack compatible, really faster in real world use cases.
+Connect and Stack compatible, a lot faster in real world use cases.
 Use `next(err)` to push a 500 error message to the client, `next(null,result)` to send the result with status 200.

 ## Benchmarks